 Downtown Disney

 Disneyland's shopping and entertainment district, Downtown Disney, continues to be a construction zone in many places right now.
-Late last year and the first few weeks of 2025 have already brought a first wave of much-needed openings.
+The last several months have brought a new wave of visible construction progress, and that means a lot more new openings in the not-too-distant future.

-Look for the following shops and restaurants that are new within the past year:
+Look for the following shops and restaurants that are new within the past year or two:

 - Avengers Reserve: shop featuring Marvel merchandise